jugalkishorebhatt/aws-bootcamp-cruddur-2023/journal/week0.md

 6. Always important to ask dumb questions
 7. Think as an end-user
 8. Always document everything to be on the same page with the stakehoder

+# Did a practical demo of each videos mentioned in the student portal
 9. Chirag's video on Alerts and budgetting
 10. Ashish Video on Security - Root MFA, Organization Unit, Cloud Trail, IAM users/roles/policies/groups and SCP
 11. Andrew's Video on Logical Design
+12. Andrew's video on AWS CLI,Credentials,Budgetting, installing aws cli